Achievement Retention Transitions (ART 2013-17)

 - Access to career guidance to better align learning to desired post-school outcomes

 - Tailored access to external providers (for example, through Trades Academies, STAR and Gateway)

 - Ongoing learning and assessment opportunities through to the end of the academic school year (through the period that is sometimes referred to as exam leave).

 - Engagement with parents, family, and whānau to gain their commitment to supporting students.

-In 2013, government set a range of Better Public Service (BPS) targets to create a collaborative public-sector response that more effectively meets the needs and expectations of New Zealanders.
+In 2012, Government set a range of Better Public Service (BPS) targets to create a collaborative public-sector response that more effectively meets the needs and expectations of New Zealanders.

 For more information on the Better Public Service Targets, visit here

-If you would like more information on Achievement 2013–17, contact a Secondary Tertiary Lead
+If you would like more information on Achievement 2013–17, contact a Principal Adviser